fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 create policy "Users can insert messages on rooms they are in." on public.messages for insert with check (is_room_participant(room_id) and profile_id = auth.uid());
 ```

+The syntax for creating policies is `create policy <description> on <table> for <action>
+<condition>`.
+Where `<description>` is a human-readable description of what the policy does.
+`<table>` is of cause the table that the policy should apply to.
+Action is SQL CRUD operation, so select, insert, update or delete.
+Last, `<condition>` specifies under what condition the action is allowed.

+{{< hint info >}}
+When enabling RLS for a table then all actions on any rows of that table are
+denied.
+You will need to explicitly define policies that allow certain actions again
+under certain conditions.
+{{< /hint >}}